 Bluetooth Interface

-The main idea of this project is to send some information from your cell phone (through an App) to your Arduino via Bluetooth and then to display this information on an OLED Display.
-I found this project originally published by circuitdigest.com on how to build a basic Smart Watch Interface easy to follow and well explained.
+The main idea of this project is to send certain information from your cell phone (through an App) to your Arduino via Bluetooth and then to display this information on an OLED Display.
+We used an Arduino Pro Mini, an OLED SSD1306 to display the information and a Bluetooth HC-05/-06 module.

 Video: